 Highlights: Spunky, Vigilant, Loyal.

 The Jonangi dog is a hypoallergenic dog breed found in the Andhra Predesh state of India.
-And unlike the other Indian dogs, they were bred to herd ducks for local farmers in addition to hunting game.
-Interesting combination, isn’t it?
+And unlike the other Indian dogs, they were bred to herd ducks for local farmers in addition to hunting other game.
+What an interesting combination, right?

-However, the popularity of the Jonangi didn’t last.
-Eventually, farmers around Kolleru Lake began to slowly move away from ducks to other, more profitable aquatic animals.
+However, the popularity of the Jonangi didn’t last long.
+Eventually, farmers around Kolleru Lake began to slowly move away from hunting ducks to other, more profitable aquatic animals.
 Because of this, the once in-demand Jonangi was no longer needed.

-They were abandoned by farmers, left to fend for themselves in the wild.
+They were abandoned by farmers and left to fend for themselves in the wild.
 The sad reality is that these dogs had to develop effective fishing techniques in order to survive.
-Eventually, they became pest to the local fish farmers, which led to a killing-spree.
+Eventually, they became pests to the local fish farmers, which led to a killing-spree.

 - The Jonangi dog doesn’t bark, they yodel instead.